 - 1 cup butter cut into small cubes

 - In a large bowl combine the flours, sugar, baking powder, ginger, cinnamon, nutmeg, and salt.
 Cut in the butter until coarse crumbs form.
 (To speed up the process, you can do this in batches in a food processor.
 Then pour the mixture into a large mixing bowl.)

-- Add the pumpkin and buttermilk.
-Fold them in gently until combined.
+- In a small mixing bowl, whisk together the pumpkin and buttermilk.
+Fold this mixture into the dry gently until combined.
 The dough will be sticky.

 - Turn the dough out onto a floured surface and fold 2-3 turns or until dough comes together.